Library: Interlibrary Loan FAQ

 Books: At the Library Service Desk.

 We can always ask on your behalf but all interlibrary loan renewals are at the discretion of the lending library.
-To request a renewal, you can log into your UP ILLiad account, choose “checked out items” on the main menu, select the transaction number for the item you’d like to renew, and select “renew request.”
-We’ll ask the lending library for a renewal and contact you with the answer.
-As always, you can also call the ILL office (503-943-7526) or email email@example.com to ask for the renewal.
+To request a renewal, please contact the Interlibrary Loan office, 503-943-7526 or email email@example.com.
+We'll ask the lending library for a renewal and will contact you with the answer.

 Items will be available online for 30 days after you receive your email notification.
-Subsequently, the article will be automatically removed from the system.
+After 30 days, the article will be automatically removed from the system.

 Please see the PDF Troubleshooting Guide for tips on how to open electronically-delivered articles or cal 503-943-7526 for help.